|Edwidge Danticat's novel Farming of Bones|

 - The body remembers.
-Which is why Amabelle says, “This past is more like flesh than air; our stories testimonials …” (281).
+This is why Amabelle says, “This past is more like flesh than air; our stories testimonials …” (281).

 - The story, as a testimonial, repeated and retold differently and with divergent perspectives, with an occasional interpretation by the therapist is revisited.

-- The third consequence of this telling is recognition that the story is held in tension with the official story — here the story told by the Dominican victors against that which is held in the heart of survivors or lost forever with the dead.
+- The third consequence of this telling is a recognition that the story is held in tension with the official story — here the story told by the Dominican victors against that which is held in the heart of survivors or lost forever with the dead.

 - The language acts as a kind of counter-narrative to the anger and hatred against the black, coffee-colored, bodies of the Haitians.

-Amabelle remembers through her body that there was a time of pleasure, like her time with Sebastien, and remembers a time when this was ruptured by the violence wrought by the Haitian massacre.
+Amabelle remembers through her body that there was a time of pleasure, as her time with Sebastien, and remembers a time when this was ruptured by the violence wrought by the Haitian massacre.
 The Dominican body, along with the imported Spanish language is privileged over the Haitian black and its Kréyol derivation of Spanish.
 The history of bodies that we know, as historians and as readers, not ourselves being part of the first-hand action, is of an island nation that has been severed between the African Black and the Caucasian Spaniards, not only by race but by language.
 A dividing line has been created between the two nations.
 When this dividing line is blurred, violence is necessary to reestablish the borders (see Munro “Writing Disaster”).
 The Dominican Republic is home to European hegemony and dominance.
 The Haitians, although freed from slavery during a successful revolt in the 19th century, work as low-income laborers on Dominican soil, still marked as coming from the primitive, dark recesses of Africa.
 Danticat writes the body as beautiful as a means to counter the white, Dominican notion that the black body is undesirable and alien.